-The inclusion of a heated and insulated receiver eliminates operational concerns in low ambient temperatures.
-Onboard electronic controls constantly tune and adapt the system for optimum performance and maximum efficiencies in all conditions.
+The inclusion of a heated and insulated receiver eliminates operational concerns in low ambient temperatures, allowing the unit to operate in temperatures as low as -40 °F. On-board electronic controls constantly tune and adapt the system for optimum performance and maximum efficiencies in all conditions.